d-hoeller/LiftedLMGenerator/README.md

-# pandaPIgrounder
+# FAM-based LMs For Lifted  Classical Planning
-This is the code to generate landmarks based on a lifted planning model.
+This is the code to generate FAM-based landmarks based on a lifted classical planning model.

 The code is based on the execution stack of pandaPI.
-The LM generation code in this directory is based on the pandaPI's grounder (though we do no grounding).
+The LM generation code in this directory is based on the pandaPI's grounder (though we do not ground).